dzuk-mutant/elm-responsive-pixels/README.md

 - `rpx` - **Responsive Pixel**, which is equivalent to 1px on a display at standard zoom/text size.
 (1/16 rems)
 - `blc` - **Block**, equivalent to 8rpx.
 Useful when creating layouts in multiples of 8.
 (1/2 rems)

-Both of these functions produce `Css.Rem` values, so they are drop-in replacements for any elm-css property that can accept `Rem` measurements.
+Both of these functions produce `Value { rem : Supported }` values, so they are drop-in replacements for any elm-css property that can accept rem measurements (usually `Length`/`LengthSupported`).

-This package also includes a few convenience functions for performing math on Rem values when you have consistent metrics across a large interface project.

 ---